Python Random – random() Function

 - reCAPTCHA on login forms uses a random number generator to define different numbers and images

-- Picking a number, flipping a coin, throwing of a dice related games required random numbers
+- Picking a number, flipping a coin, and throwing of a dice related games required random numbers

 - Shuffling deck of playing cards